andrew/ultimate-awesome/README.md

 - [awesome-object-SLAM](https://github.com/520xyxyzq/awesome-object-SLAM) - A curated list of Object SLAM papers and resources.
 - [Active-SLAM-Paper-List](https://github.com/DoongLi/Active-SLAM-Paper-List) - This repository primarily organizes papers, code, and other relevant materials related to Active SLAM and Robotic Exploration.
 - [awesome-smartnic](https://github.com/opensmartnic/awesome-smartnic) - A curated list of awesome smartnic tutorials, papers and projects.
-- [Awesome-AI-Scientist](https://github.com/ResearAI/Awesome-AI-Scientist) - This is a survey of research on AI scientists, AI researchers, AI engineers, and a series of AI-driven research studies.
 - [awesome-persian-youtubers](https://github.com/SamaneYaghoubi/awesome-persian-youtubers) - لیست بهترین یوتیوبرهای فارسی زبان.
 - [awesome-readwise](https://github.com/Scarvy/awesome-readwise) - A curated list of awesome Readwise libraries, plugins, software, and resources.
 - [awesome-machine-learning-engineer](https://github.com/superlinear-ai/awesome-machine-learning-engineer) - 🤓 A curated awesome list of Machine Learning Engineering resources.
 Feel free to contribute!.